1/16/2019

 Saul Martinez

-Hey, good morning everybody.
+Hey, good morning, everybody.
+Good morning.
 Hey, a couple questions.
-First, now with the consent order sort of in the rear view mirror, can you just give us what your updated thoughts are on your M&A strategy and organic growth opportunities?
-Just what are some of the parameters around which you might gauge any opportunities or if that's not part of the thought process?
-Also, could you just let us know?
+First, now with the consent order sort of in the rearview mirror, can you just give us what your updated thoughts are on your M&A strategy and organic growth opportunities?
+You know, just what are some of the parameters around which you might gauge any opportunities?
+Or if that's not part of the thought process, you know, also with that, you know, could you just let us know?
 Any update on your M&A, how you're thinking about M&A right now?

 speaker